 Get In Touch

-If you have possible estate tax exposure, or you may do in the future due to an inheritance, for example, contact Weiner Law and discuss how best to reduce that exposure.
+If you have possible estate tax exposure, or you may do in the future due to an inheritance, for example, contact San Diego Probate Attorneys and discuss how best to reduce that exposure.

 Estate taxes can severely deplete the resources that you leave behind for your family.
 The sooner you start the planning process, the more options will be available to minimize the exposure.